-Garry Kasparov (b.
-13 April 1963) is a Russian Grandmaster.
-He is regarded by many in the chess world as the greatest player of all time.
+Garry Kasparov (born 13 April, 1963) is a Russian Grandmaster who was the 13th World Champion.
+He is regarded by many people as the greatest player of all time.
 Originally born in Baku, Azerbaijan, Kasparov spent much of his formative years in Russia as he rose to the top of chess.

 When he was 7 he began to study chess at the Young Pioneer Palace in Baku.
 At 10 he had progressed so well that he won a place in Mikhail Botvinnik's chess school.
 He lost his father to illness while still a young boy.
 He took his mother's surname Gasparyan and when he moved to Moscow this became Kasparov.

 After winning the 1976 Soviet Junior Championship in Tbilisi, Georgia